minvws/gfmodules-localization-metadata-register/README.md

 metadata registers.
 The Metadata Register endpoints should be described in the Addressing Register.
 The LMR should contain entries for all the metadata in the Metadata Register.

-At this moment, the LMR only supports FHIR ImaginStudy as part of PoC.
+At this moment, the LMR only supports [FHIR ImaginStudy](https://hl7.org/fhir/R4/imagingstudy.html) as part of a PoC.
 Further resources will be added to the application in consultation with other parties in the field

 ## Disclaimer